SenseNet/docs.sensenet.com/content/concepts/fields.md

 ## Field types

 There are numerous Field types defined in the base system.
 Different Field types store different types of data and have different configuration.
 A *Number* Field for example stores a number and - among others - the *MaxValue* property can be adjusted to limit the maximum value stored, whereas a *ShortText* Field stores text data and has a *MaxLength* configuration property that can be set to limit the maximum allowed number of characters stored in the Field.

-New Field types can be created by implementing a Field handler (see later) in C#.
+<note severity="error">There cannot be two fields with the same name but different types in the system (e.g. Author cannot be a <b>Shortext</b> field on <i>MyContentType</i> and be a <b>Reference</b> on <i>MyOtherContentType</i>)</note>

 ## Field Setting